DEPARTMENT OF ENERGY

 How to Apply

-As a Archaeologist, you will implement the cultural resource portion of the Western Area Power Administration’s (WAPAs) environmental planning program for a Regional Environment Department.
-Assist in the Regions’ compliance with various cultural resource related laws and regulations.
-Manage cultural resource compliance for multiple on-going WAPA construction and maintenance activities and coordinate with local, state, and other Federal agencies in support of these activities.
+This position is part of the WAPA-SNR-Sierra Nevada Region.
+As a Archaeologist, you will be implementing the cultural resource portion of the Western Area Power Administration’s environmental planning program for a Regional Environment Department.
+Assists in the Regions’ compliance with various cultural resource related laws and regulations.

 Learn more about this agency